clenguyen/DMTM_FA2020/README.md

 # DMTM_FA2020
-Data Mining and Text Mining Final Project, Fall 2020 Florida Polytechnic University
+Data Mining and Text Mining Final Project
+CAP4770.01 | Fall 2020 | Florida Polytechnic University

 ### Project Description:
-This project provides text mining and analysis from COVID-19 tweets found in [this dataset]().
+This project provides text mining and analysis from COVID-19 tweets found in [this dataset](https://www.kaggle.com/datatattle/coronavirus-tweets).
 This analysis utilizes tf-idf, LDA, and n-grams in order to create a better understanding of the feelings towards the novel coronavirus from March 16, 2020 to April 14, 2020.
+Conclusions include that the sentiment is largely regionally based.
 Future work on this project could explore sentiment drift further into the year.

 ### Data
-The data pulled from Kaggle dataset [here]() offers:
+The data pulled from Kaggle dataset [here](https://www.kaggle.com/datatattle/coronavirus-tweets) offers:
 - `User_name`: deidentified as a number
 - `Time`: dates in the form of DD-MM-YYYY dates
 - `Location`: self-identified user location from twitter bio